open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 <!-- spellchecker-enable -->

 **API-CHANGE NOTE**:
+The `Placement` and `PlacementDecision` API v1alpha1 version will no longer be served in in OCM v0.9.0.
+- Migrate manifests and API clients to use the `Placement` and `PlacementDecision` API v1beta1 version, available since OCM v0.7.0.
+- All existing persisted objects are accessible via the new API.
+- Notable changes:
-`Placement` and `PlacementDecision` API is upgraded from v1alpha1 to v1beta1, v1alpha1 will be deprecated in OCM v0.7.0 and planned to be removed in the future.
-The field `spec.prioritizerPolicy.configurations.name` in `Placement` API v1alpha1 is removed and replaced by `spec.prioritizerPolicy.configurations.scoreCoordinate.builtIn` in v1beta1.
+  - The field `spec.prioritizerPolicy.configurations.name` in `Placement` API v1alpha1 is removed and replaced by `spec.prioritizerPolicy.configurations.scoreCoordinate.builtIn` in v1beta1.